Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Introduction

 In Section \ref{sec:assumptions}, we formulate assumptions on the model and set some definitions.
 Section \ref{sec:main_result} presents the main results of this paper.
 We start by giving a high probability upper bound on the prediction error in the general case where the measure $\nu$ can be any finite measure.
 Then, we give refinements of this result when the measure $\nu$ is a finite weighted sum of Dirac measures and the noise process is assumed Gaussian.
 In Section \ref{sec:certificates}, we present the assumptions on certificate functions that are used to state the high probability upper bound on the prediction error in Section~\ref{sec:assump_certificates}.
 We give in Section \ref{sec:construction_certificates} sufficient conditions to construct such functions.
-Section \ref{sec:proofsmaintheorem} is dedicated to the proof of the high probability upper bound on the prediction error in the most general framework and Sections \ref{sec:proof_chi2}-\ref{sec:extension} give proofs for refinements of this result when $\nu$ is a finite sum of weighted Dirac measures and the noise is Gaussian.
-Section \ref{sec:proof_interpolating_part1} is dedicated to the proofs of the results stated in Section \ref{sec:construction_certificates} on the existence of certificate functions.
+Section \ref{sec:proofsmaintheorem} is dedicated to the proof of the high probability upper bound on the prediction error in the most general framework.